DFE-Digital/publish-teacher-training/load_testing/README.md

 #### Local runs against a development machine

-The load test needs one thing: the application listening on port 3001.
+A local run needs three things: the application on port 3001, a cycle phase where Find serves courses, and enough published courses.
+The section above covers the phase and the courses.
+This section covers the application.

 `./bin/dev` uses `Procfile.dev` by default, which starts the Rails server on port 3001 and also starts Caddy.
 If you keep your own `Procfile.local`, then